Patcharapoln/filereader/README.md

 ----------|----------
-Read file 1-char at a time to String | 0.606073 sec Read file 1-char at a time to StringBuilder | 0.016909 sec Read file line at a time using StringBuilder | 0.021058 sec
+Read file 1-char at a time to String | 0.606073 sec Read file 1-char at a time to StringBuilder | 0.016909 sec Read file line at a time using BufferedReader | 0.021058 sec

 ## Explaination of Results
 * **Read file 1 char at a time to Sring** is slowest because when you add a string to computer it will consume your